Glossary of Terms & Abbreviations

 PDD – Pervasive Developmental Disorders — The diagnostic category pervasive developmental disorders (PDD), as opposed to specific developmental disorders (SDD), refers to a group of five disorders characterized by delays in the development of multiple basic functions including socialization and communication.
 The most commonly known PDD is (1) Autistic Disorder, with the remaining identified as (2) Rett’s Disorder, (3) Childhood Disintegrative Disorder, (4) Asperger’s Syndrome, and (5) Pervasive Developmental Disorder Not Otherwise Specified (or PDDNOS).
 Parents may note symptoms of PDD as early as infancy and typically onset is prior to 3 years of age.
 PDD itself generally does not affect life expectancy.

-PT - Physical Therapy — Physical Therapists work with children to develop gross motor skills such as rolling, sitting, crawling, walking, climbing stairs or riding a bike.
+PT – Physical Therapy — Service provided by Via.
+Physical Therapists work with children to develop gross motor skills such as rolling, sitting, crawling, walking, climbing stairs or riding a bike.
 Therapists also work to improve children’s ability to maintain good body posture and move through their environment safely.

-PUNS - Prioritization of Urgency of Need for Services — PUNS provides a uniform instrument that is used by County Mental Retardation Programs, on an on-going basis, to collect a standard set of data on individuals who are waiting for mental retardation services and supports.
-PUNS has been formally adopted by the Office of Developmental Programs, formerly the Office of Mental Retardation, as a requirement for annual County Plans and for use in program budgeting.
+PUNS – Prioritization of Urgency of Need for Services — PUNS provides a uniform instrument that is used by County Intellectual Disabilities Programs, on an on-going basis, to collect a standard set of data on individuals who are waiting for intellectual disabilities services and supports.
+PUNS has been formally adopted by the Office of Developmental Programs, as a requirement for annual County Plans and for use in program budgeting.
 The County Plan and Budget Process is the annual planning and budgeting process in place across Pennsylvania to address the needs of individuals.

 Rett Syndrome — Rett Syndrome is a rare neurodevelopmental disorder that appears to occur almost exclusively in females but can occur rarely in males.
 Infants and children with the disorder typically develop normally until about 7 to 18 months of age, when they may begin to lose previously acquired skills (developmental regression), such as purposeful hand movements and the ability to communicate.
 Additional abnormalities typically include slowing of head growth (acquired microcephaly); development of distinctive, uncontrolled (stereotypic) hand movements, such as hand clapping, rubbing, or “wringing”; and impaired control of voluntary movements required for coordination of walking (gait apraxia).
 Affected children also typically develop autistic-like behaviors, breathing irregularities, feeding and swallowing difficulties, growth retardation, and episodes of uncontrolled electrical activity in the brain (seizures).